Engineering works

 Whether we’re maintaining tracks and signals or replacing a bridge as part of larger scale engineering works, we do everything possible to keep disruption to a minimum.

 The railway network has over 20,000 miles of track, 30,000 bridges and tunnels, and almost 6,000 level crossings.
-Because trains run 24 hours a day, 365 days a year, the maintenance and engineering works that we carry out to ensure a safe and reliable rail network for passengers will always cause some disruption.
+Trains run 24 hours a day, 365 days a year.
+The maintenance and engineering works that we carry out to ensure a safe and reliable rail network for passengers will always cause some disruption

 Most of our planned engineering work happens overnight and at weekends because this minimises disruption to passengers and keeps our workers safe.
 We are required by law to close a railway line before carrying out work on it.

-When we need to change track layouts, update signalling systems or carry out other major engineering works, we have to plan this for bank holidays and close a section of the track for 24 hours.
-The railway is relatively quiet at this time, so although there is still the inevitable disruption, it does affect fewer people.
+When we need to change track layouts, update signalling systems, or do major engineering works, we plan for bank holidays.
+We close a section of the track for 24 hours.
+The railway is relatively quiet at this time.
+Although there is still some disruption, it affects fewer people.

-It’s always a good idea to check before travelling on a bank holiday – journeys can be planned online at National Rail Enquiries.
+Tt’s always a good idea to check before travelling on a bank holiday.
+Journeys can be planned online at National Rail Enquiries.

-- Our engineering projects improve the network: they allow more trains to run, increase the speed that trains can travel at and improve the reliability of the network to reduce future delays.
-We plan these larger scale works carefully and often years in advance.
+• Our engineering projects make the railway better.
+They let more trains run, help trains go faster, and make the network more reliable to reduce future delays.
+We plan these big projects carefully, often years in advance

 We know it can be frustrating when engineering works cause a delay, but the reality is that overruns account for only a very small proportion of delays.